onkoe/barretts-club/content/posts/laptops.md

 #### [TUXEDO InfinityBook Pro 14 (Gen 8, 2023)](https://www.tuxedocomputers.com/en/TUXEDO-InfinityBook-Pro-14-Gen8.tuxedo)

-So far, this is my favorite machine.
+So far, this is my favorite of all these platformed machines.
 A Ryzen version would be the perfect laptop, in my view.
-The Coreboot support is incredible!
+The Coreboot support is also notable!

 <ul>
     <li> {{spec_color(c="g", text="Battery")}}: 99 Wh! </li>
-    <li> {{spec_color(c="g", text="Display")}}: 16:10 at 1800p, with 400 nits of power! </li>
+    <li> {{spec_color(c="g", text="Display")}}: 16:10 at 1800p90, with 400 nits of power! </li>
     <li> {{spec_color(c="g", text="Panel size")}}: 14 inches. </li>
     <li> {{spec_color(c="y", text="Processor")}}: 13700H is more than I need with its 35W TDP. </li>
     <li> {{spec_color(c="g", text="Linux support")}}: Officially supported! </li>